 Image Sharing Plugins—Your Ticket to Social Media Ease

-If broadband social media sharing is particularly important in your work (and you didn’t invest in Envira).
+If broadband, social media sharing is particularly important in your work (and you didn’t invest in Envira).
 You might want to look at getting a standalone plugin for linking up your images with the top sites.
-We think Easy Social Share Buttons is a good place to start.
+We think Easy Social Share Buttons is an excellent place to start.

 - Price: $13

 Modula – A Really Easy-to-Use and Lightweight WordPress Gallery Plugin

 Modula is a powerful and user-friendly WordPress image gallery plugin.
 It gives you a wide range of flexible customization options so you can easily tweak your gallery to your liking.
 Unlike other available gallery plugins, with the Modula custom grid functionality, you can freely resize images within your gallery’s container, even controlling their heights, widths and aspect ratio.